2013 Auburn Tigers football team: No. 25 Georgia

-Alabama
+No. 1 Alabama

-In what has been dubbed "The Kick Six" Auburn was looking to avenge two consecutive losses to Alabama.
-The Tigers had lost 42-14 in 2011 and 49-0 in 2012.
+In what has been dubbed "The Kick Six", Auburn was looking to avenge two consecutive losses to Alabama.
+The Tigers had lost 42–14 in 2011 and 49–0 in 2012.
 Going into the game, Alabama had been ranked atop the polls all season, while Auburn was fourth in all major polls, making this the highest combined ranking ever in the Iron Bowl.
 Alabama struggled in the field goal kicking game all day, with kicker Cade Foster missing from 44 yards and 33 yards, and having one partially blocked from 44.
 With seven seconds left in regulation and the score tied at 28, Alabama's T. J. Yeldon made a long run as time expired.
 The play was reviewed from the replay booth, and one second was put back on the clock after finding Yeldon had actually gone out of bounds just before the end of regulation.
 Alabama opted to attempt a game-winning 57-yard field goal, but chose Freshman kicker Adam Griffith over Foster due to Foster's woes that day.
 Alabama missed its fourth field goal of the day with Griffith's attempt falling short.
 Auburn's Chris Davis fielded it nine yards deep in his own end zone, and with no Crimson Tide skill players in his path (the field goal unit was made up almost entirely of offensive linemen), sprinted for a 109-yard touchdown and a 34–28 Auburn win.
 Under NCAA scoring rules, Davis was only credited for 100 yards on the play.
 The win gave the Tigers the SEC West title and completed one of the biggest single-season turnarounds in SEC history; they had gone 0–8 in conference play a year earlier.
 It also all but ended Alabama's hopes for a third straight national title.
 With this win, Auburn clinched the SEC West and kept their national championship hopes alive.